jht1493/ICM-2020-Code/weeks/03_interaction.md

 ```
 In pseudo-code (english like code) the `if` statement reads
 > if the variable `circleX` is greater than the width of the canvas
- OR less than the left edge of the canvas, do this:
+ OR less than the value of the left edge of the canvas, do this:
 > > change the sign of variable `circleXspeed` from positive to negative, or negative to positive

 [sketch - 3.2 variable circleXspeed OR](https://editor.p5js.org/jht1493/sketches/PLfo2BKRm)